For Mac OS users, there is a system setting that may not allow you to tab onto several types of elements in a web page. To change this setting:

 Novels have rich language and literacy elements that help to enrich student language development.
 Have you ever wondered how to incorporate novels into your EL classroom?
 For mid-level ELs, novels can be a source for developing a love of reading if you use the right strategies.
 Explore teaching literacy strategies using novels to help promote language development and comprehension.

 Write a Grant Proposal to Grow Multiliteracy

-Heather LeCureux and Jeff Loughary, Missouri State University
+Heather LeCureux and Bri Loughary, Missouri State University

 The Show Me Multiliteracy project is a National Professional Development grant that promotes the use of home languages for family literacy, supplemental instruction, enrichment activities and learning tasks in the classroom.
 The project staff collaborate with teachers to develop demonstration projects of exemplary practices with specific English Learner populations.
 This session will focus on helping attendees develop their ideas into a fundable grant proposal.